trepmag/jrac/README.txt

 The main method of the $viewport.observator is 'register' which register an element for an event:

-  $viewport.observator.register(string event_name, dom element)
+  $viewport.observator.register(string event_name, dom element, callback optional onevent_callback)

 The observator events are the following which you can then trigger some actions
 on:

   crop_x
   crop_y
   crop_width